savagerunderscorelex/Stop-Being-A-Weenie/logs.md

 4:03 PM Thank God I wasn't lazy enough to submit my project without testing it!
 I just test ran the game and there was an issue with it advancing past levels when finishing level 3.
 This was because I didn't set is_level_complete to false, so it kept sending the player to the next level.

 4:25 PM Updated how to play section

+7:11 PM Added sketches and pseudocode drafts for the levels